Khanhtran77204/Rice_leaf_disease_detection/README.md

 -- And here are the project components to help you understand the project's workflow -- The modules are

-> data                       # where you put the datasets (images) of the rice leaf
+# where you put the datasets (images) of the rice leaf
+> data

-> model                      # the brain of the program, it accumulates knowledge learnt from the datasets
+# the brain of the program, it accumulates knowledge learnt from the datasets
+> model

+# all the main codes are in here
+> rice_leaf

-> rice_leaf                  # all the main codes are in here app.py                       # where you run the whole program ( >>> streamlit run app.py )
+# where you run the whole program ( >>> streamlit run app.py )
+app.py

-auth.py                      # create users' info and password as "key-value" structure via hash process
+# create users' info and password as "key-value" structure via hash process
-class_indices.json           # categorize the sub-folders in data folder as json objects main.py                      # where you run this project as a prototype (demo) README.md                    # for noting during work requirements.txt             # list of important Python libraries ( must install ) save.txt                     # just a draft paper ( skip this one ) users.json                   # where the system stores and deletes users' info
+auth.py

+# categorize the sub-folders in data folder as json objects
+class_indices.json

+# where you run this project as a prototype (demo)
+main.py

+# for noting during work
+README.md

+# list of important Python libraries ( must install )
+requirements.txt

+# just a draft paper ( skip this one )
+save.txt

+# where the system stores and deletes users' info
+users.json

-> venv framework             # python virtual environment ( must install )
+> # python virtual environment ( must install )
+> venv framework